 Obama backs effort to give consumers options on cable boxes

-WASHINGTON (AP) — President Barack Obama is throwing his weight behind an effort to give consumers more choice when it comes to the cable boxes that control which television channels they watch.
+WASHINGTON (AP) — President Barack Obama is supporting an effort to give consumers more choice when it comes to the cable boxes that control which television channels they watch.

 Most TV subscribers lease boxes from their cable service provider.
 The Federal Communications Commission is pursuing new regulations giving consumers more options to buy elsewhere.
-Obama will formally back that effort Friday, the White House said.
+Obama will formally back that effort Friday.

-Jason Furman, who advises the president on economic policy, said in a conference call with reporters that the administration sparingly weighs in on FCC rulemaking.
+One of Obama's economic advisers, Jason Furman, says the administration sparingly weighs in on FCC rulemaking.
 When the president gets involved, Furman says the issue is of "real great importance in his mind to consumers, to competition and to the economy more broadly."